Charles Wilkes: Early life and career

 Wilkes was born in New York City on April 3, 1798, the great nephew of former Lord Mayor of London John Wilkes.
 His mother, Mary Seton Wilkes, died in 1802 when Charles was just three years old.
 As a result, Charles was raised and home-tutored by his aunt, Elizabeth Ann Seton, who was fluent in French from her own upbringing in New Rochelle, New York in a French Huguenot settlement.
 Charles also became fluent in French, which served him well throughout his career, including an extended stay in Europe (1830-1831).
 His fluency was also demonstrated during exploration of Puget Sound in 1841 with French-speaking guide Simon Plamondon.
-Since Elizabeth Seaton was the widowed mother of five, Charles was early on sent to a boarding school, then on to Columbia College (present-day Columbia University).
+Since Elizabeth Seton was the widowed mother of five, Charles was early on sent to a boarding school, then on to Columbia College (present-day Columbia University).

 Career

 Wilkes entered the United States Navy as a midshipman in 1818, and became a lieutenant in 1826.
 Based on the experience he gained in the nautical charting of Narragansett Bay (1833), he was placed in charge of the Navy's Department of Charts and Instruments, out of which developed the Naval Observatory and Hydrographic Office.
 The standards set here were to be invaluable during the United States Exploring Expedition of 1838-1842, which set a physical oceanography benchmark for the Office's first superintendent, Matthew Fontaine Maury, to maintain.
 Wilkes was elected to the American Philosophical Society in 1843.